Sugerencia de edades

 ¡Lo sentimos, esta página aún no está disponible en español!
 Estamos trabajando tan rápido como podemos para traducir todo nuestro contenido, gracias por tu paciencia y apoyo.

-Wait until a child is at least 12 months of age before introducing pasteurized camembert, due to high sodium levels and because soft, mold-ripened cheeses carry a higher risk of foodborne illness.
-Baking pasteurized camembert to an internal temperature of at least 165 degrees Fahrenheit (74 degrees Celsius) significantly reduces the risk of foodborne illness.
-All babies and young children should avoid consumption of unpasteurized camembert.
+Wait until a child is at least 12 months of age before introducing pasteurized camembert cheese.
+Soft, mold-ripened cheeses like camembert carry an increased risk of foodborne illness, and babies are more at risk of severe symptoms.
+That said, baking pasteurized camembert to an internal temperature of at least 165 F (74 C) significantly reduces the risk of foodborne illness.
+When it comes to unpasteurized camembert cheese, there is no age at which eating it is considered safe; it is a personal decision for which you must calculate risk.

 Cada bebé se desarrolla a su propio ritmo, y las sugerencias que ofrecemos sobre cómo cortar o preparar determinados alimentos son generalizaciones para una amplia audiencia.